timhagn/100-days-of-code/r1-log.md

 Oh, maybe they are missing because
 I now have 404 followers *lol*?
 Thnx to all of you anyways : )!

+### R1D83
+Still recuperating from landing at a Party in a squatted house nearby together and returning home Sunday after sunrise.
+Only managed research for
+the Book I got the TPUs from
+and finally found it:
+PC Underground of Publisher
+Data Becker (R.I.P ; )